-Perhaps the easiest way to go green is with environmentally friendly house plans through your paint choice.
+Perhaps the easiest way to go green when remodeling is with environmentally friendly house plans through your paint choice.
 At Tracy Lynn Studio, our San Diego interior designers prefer the Dunn Edwards brand of paint, which includes options for zero VOC (chemicals).
 However, also be aware that all of Dunn Edwards paints are labeled “zero toxic.”
 Many other paint manufacturers still use ethylene glycol, a toxic compound.

 A second way to keep the environment in mind as you remodel is to use recycled materials.
 For example, many manufacturers offer recycled glass transformed into countertops, vanity tops, bar tops and fireplace surrounds.
 Reclaimed wood—such as from barns, old mantels or timbers—can become a beautiful feature in your home.